barischrooneyj/progress/README.md

 We can also compile with GHC instead of GHCJS `nix-build -o frontend-result-warp -A ghc.frontend`.
-Then run the generated executable `frontend-result-warp/bin/progress-frontend-warp-exe` which will serve the frontend on 'localhost:3003'.
+Then run the generated executable `frontend-result-warp/bin/progress-frontend-warp-exe` which will serve the frontend on `localhost:3003`.

-To compile (but not build) on file changes first enter the reflex sandbox from the root directory with `./reflex-platform/try-reflex`.
-Then from the `progress-frontend` directory run `ghcid -c cabal repl lib:progress-frontend`.
+To type check on file changes first enter the reflex sandbox from the root directory with `./reflex-platform/try-reflex`.
+Then from the `frontend` directory run `ghcid -c cabal repl lib:progress-frontend`.